U.S. group bombards doctors with coronavirus petition to cut 'red tape'

 “I’m all for capitalism, but this is not the time” for such a push, he said.

-Reporting by Raphael Satter and Christopher Bing; Editing by Paul Simao
+Reporting by Raphael Satter and Christopher Bing; Editing by Paul Simao and Pritha Sarkar